- Electronic Testing

 How do I complete the necessary audit documentation?

 If your application was selected, you will be required to verify your employment history, position of responsible charge, and education as it relates to your application eligibility.
-Download the CAP Audit Documentation that was part of the original application and follow the instructions to submit the necessary documentation.
+Review the CAP Audit Documentation for more information.

 How long do I have to submit audit documentation?